 Purpose of study

 Learning a foreign language is compulsory for KS2 under the 2014 New National Curriculum.
-At Grange Primary School, we learn French, Spanish and Mandarin in KS2 as we see the value of learning another language especially as global citizens.
+At Grange Primary School, we learn French and Spanish in KS2 as we see the value of learning another language especially as global citizens.